Couple sitting on a couch together.

 How To Save For A Down Payment

-If you are a prospective home buyer, you know that one of the most difficult parts of pursuing homeownership is saving up for a down payment, but it’s absolutely possible.
+If you’re a prospective home buyer, you might know that one of the most important parts of pursuing homeownership is saving up for a down payment.
 Through a few actionable financial moves, the amount you need to save for a house’s down payment can be within your reach.

-Let’s explore how to save for a down payment, what a good down payment looks like and review some common questions about this part of the home buying process.
+Let’s explore how to save for a down payment and what a good down payment looks like, and review some common questions about this part of the home buying process.

 What Is A Good Down Payment For A House?

 Most mortgage lenders would love if borrowers put down 20% for a home as it lowers their risk when funding the loan.
 However, in today’s real estate market, you typically won’t be required to pay that much.
-Instead, you’ll probably have to pay for private mortgage insurance (PMI), which is an extra cost on top of your monthly payment.
+Instead, you can use a smaller down payment and get private mortgage insurance (PMI) or mortgage insurance premiums (MIP), which is an extra cost on top of your monthly payment.

 See What You Qualify For